The Egyptologist, the Islam Expert and the Copt in Cairo

-Hidden inside an old French Haussmann building and away from the unforgiving commotion of the streets, we find a watchmaker and a shop that has attracted many a documentary, for example this one.
+There are around 6,000 Armenians in Cairo, with their own language, churches, and social institutions.
+Hidden inside an old French Haussmann building, away from the unforgiving commotion of the streets, we find an Armenian watchmaker in a shop that has attracted many documentaries.

-The owner of the shop, Ashod Papazian, will open the doors for us after we have visited the most intense part of the city, Khan el-Khalili.
-The shop is a most charming time capsule, a living museum for an obsolete époque.
+The owner of the shop, Ashod Papazian, will welcome us after we have visited the most intense part of the city, Khan el-Khalili.
+The shop is a most charming time capsule; a living museum of an obsolete époque.
 Ashod inherited the shop from his father, who took over from his father.
-Today it possesses spare parts to clocks and watches you cannot find elsewhere in the world.
-(By the way, the chain of my old Tag-Heuer has recently been ‘restored’ here).
+Today it possesses spare parts for clocks and watches you cannot find elsewhere in the world.
+(The chain of my old TAG Heuer was recently restored here).

-We will enjoy a glass of wine – and beer undoubtedly – while we listen to the story about his family’s journey from Turkey to Egypt.
-A tale not that dissimilar to that of a certain other family who was in distress a couple of millennia ago.
+We will enjoy a drink while we listen to the story of his family’s journey from Turkey to Egypt; a tale not that dissimilar to that of a certain other family who were in distress a couple of millennia ago.

 The American University Campus

-The American University Campus, AUC, is next to the El Tahrir square (where demonstrations were held during the Arabian Spring in 2011, which brought down the Egyptian president Hosni Mubarak).
+The American University Campus, AUC, is next to the El Tahrir square (where demonstrations were held during the Arab Spring in 2011, which brought down the Egyptian president Hosni Mubarak).

-We will have a little classical concert and afterwards we will sit in the garden where a catering company will cater for our wishes – a company recommended by Dorte Westentoft, the cultural attaché of the Danish embassy, who has been exceptionally helpful in arranging many of the events during our trip.
+We will enjoy a little classical concert and afterwards we will sit in the garden where a catering company will look to our wishes – a company recommended by Dorte Westentoft, the cultural attaché of the Danish embassy, who has been exceptionally helpful in arranging many of the events during our trip.

-Just the difference in decibel between city and AUC is almost an experience in itself.
+Just the difference in decibels between city and AUC is almost an experience in itself.

 A bit of Exorcism in Eastern Cairo

 All of the above represents about ¾ of the full program.
-The last quarter should be set in stone late February 2023.
 As previously mentioned, each and every hour in Cairo will be used in full.